Master Theodoric

-Master Theodoric, in Latin Magister Theodoricus (before 1328? – before 3 March 1381, active c.
-1360) was a Czech painter.
-He is the best documented Gothic painter in Bohemia.
-He was the favourite court painter of Charles IV, Holy Roman Emperor. and the first Bohemian painter whose name can be linked to a body of work.
-Theodoric is considered the chief representative of the phase of International Gothic known as "the Soft style".
-His masterpiece is the Chapel of the Holy Cross at Charles' newly completed Karlštejn Castle, near Prague, containing a large series of slightly over-lifesize half-length panel portraits of saints and other notable figures on a gold ground.
+Master Theodoric, in Latin Magister Theodoricus (before 1328? – before 3 March 1381; active c.
+1360), was a Czech painter.
+He is the best-documented Gothic painter in Bohemia.
+He was the favourite court painter of Charles IV, Holy Roman Emperor, and the first Bohemian painter whose name can be linked to a body of work.
+Theodoric is considered the chief representative of the phase of International Gothic known as the "Soft style".
+His masterpiece is the Chapel of the Holy Cross at Charles's newly completed Karlštejn Castle, near Prague, containing a large series of slightly over-lifesize, half-length panel portraits of saints and other notable figures on a gold ground.
 The whole decoration of the chapel was commissioned in 1359 and completed over a number of years.
-The decoration of the Chapel of the Holy Cross was unique and unprecedented at the north of the Alps.
-Theodoric's oeuvre is not comparable to anything in European art after the mid-14th century (1360th).
+The decoration of the Chapel of the Holy Cross was unique and unprecedented north of the Alps.
+Theodoric's oeuvre is not comparable to anything in European art after the mid-14th century (1360s).